As we settle into Term 1, many of you are probably still adjusting to a big change: living in residence.

 Leave your door open

 For a bit, at least!
-This is a great way to meet people in residence, without having to leave the comforts of your dorm room.
+This is a great way to meet people in residence, without having to leave the comforts of your residence room.

-Try it out when you’re unpacking at the beginning of the term, and it will show people that you’re friendly and open.
+Try it out sometime (maybe after you've taken some energy-boosting time alone, though!), and it will show people that you’re friendly and open.
 And you never know—someone really cool might be walking by and get the urge to say hi because you left your door open.
 Then when they leave, you can shut the door real quick without any guilt.
 Win-win!

-Be kind to yourself, focus on the things that matter, and try not to stress if you don’t have a gaggle of friends after the first week.
+Be kind to yourself, focus on the things that matter, and try not to stress if you don’t have a gaggle of friends after the first few weeks.
 Lots of people don’t find their niche right away, and that’s totally fine.